 However, this tool is ‘smart’ not just in name.
 It predicts the accuracy of indicated speed limits along roads.
 This intelligent assessment relies not simply on vehicle speed, but on the observation¹ that vehicles traveling with the flow of traffic (between the 50th and 90th percentile of the speed of those around them) are the least likely to be involved in collisions.

 The information fed into this tool is constantly updated, and used to filter out false ‘Speeding Against Speed Limit’ alerts.
 It also gives you, as a business, additional headroom to think about how to handle situations where your vehicles are traveling above the speed limit.

 ‘Smart Speeds Alerts’ complement traditional ‘Speeding Against Speed Limit’ alerts to give you a more rounded view of your drivers, and safety scorecards that more accurately reflect the real world.

 The roads covered by the Smart Speeds system represent a large percentage of the miles traveled by the vehicles we track, and coverage continues to expand every day.
-For more information about setting up this feature, review our and .
-For a quick overview of the Smart Speeds system and how to configure it, see the video.
+For a quick overview of the Smart Speeds system and how to configure it, see our video.